Best Things to Do in Yelapa Mexico

 Do a Yoga Class

 With Yelapa being a small village, there aren’t too many places to do a yoga class in town but if you are craving to flow and connect with others then make sure to try Sky Temple, a local eco-friendly homestay that sometimes hosts yoga classes.
-When I enquired it didn’t sound like they had a schedule running and classes were being held quite sporadically so you’ll have to head up and check when you arrive.

 Alternatively, if you prefer to sign up for a yoga retreat, head to Pura Vida Wellness Centre which holds quite a few different wellness-focused retreats throughout the year.
 One of the best retreats in Yelapa is a 9-day retreat that focuses on yoga, meditation and hiking in the beautiful surrounding.
 Read more about it here.